Power of purple foods

 Choice foods

-Choice foods is what it is all about; enjoying as many coloured dishes as you reasonably can.
+Nutritious choice foods is what it is all about; enjoying as many coloured dishes as you reasonably can.

 Among them there should regularly be the power of purple foods.

-I am not into fancy cooking; good food, made fast, is our motto.
+I am not into fancy cooking; "good food, made fast" is our motto.
 If it is long and tiresome, then we move on to something simpler.

 I do not advocate counting all the coloured-foods you have enjoyed on any particular day, once you are in the groove; but doing it now and then might be helpful.

-Perhaps it is not as serious as anorexia, but bad enough.
+Perhaps it is not as serious as anorexia; but bad enough.

 Central to my personal experience with beets is their role in making the tum happy.
 Along with greens every day they fixed a very serious, chronic constipation problem that I suffered from for thirty-years; until discovering the importance of fibre from our food.